Mr-Smyth/sunwhere/testing.md

   1. Passed the functions through JSHint, to check for errors.
      * No errors detected.
      * A Warning was returned "***Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (selection)***" - After researching this warning on stack overflow, I found that using let and const gets around this problem, and as they are all declared and used within the scope of the function, there won't be a problem.
       Warning: line 38  ***The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.***
-      Warning: line 67	***Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (clicked, selection, i, selected)***
+      Warning: line 67  ***Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (clicked, selection, I, selected)***
   2. Made a selection multiple times and logged result to console:
       * The results always matched the selection
   3. Logged the result in another HTML page to make sure information was being correctly retrieved from local storage.
      * The results always showed as expected.
   4. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
-  5. Re-ran above tests following refactored code to allow for Sat,Sun & Sunday only weekends.
+  5. Re-ran above tests following refactored code to allow for Sat, Sun & Sunday only weekends.
 Set current day to both Saturday and Sunday.
      * No errors detected.
      * Selected location displayed as expected.